-What are the world’s greenest cities in 2018?
+What were the world’s greenest cities?
 What are their environmental strengths and what can we learn from them?
 Why are cities so important to fight climate change?
 Let’s figure it out.

 A ranking of the most sustainable cities in the world